-The DVD that came with the system board contains drivers, utilities and software applications required to enhance the performance of the system board.

-Insert the DVD into a DVD-ROM drive.
-The auto-run screen will appear.
-If the "Autorun" does not automatically start, please go directly to the root directory of the DVD and double-click "Setup".
+Some devices of the system require drivers from hardware manufactures to operate properly.
+The system may come with a CD/DVD that contains drivers, utilities and software applications.
+Insert the CD into a CD-ROM drive.
+The auto-run screen (Mainboard Utility CD) will appear.
+If the "Autorun" does not automatically start, please go to the root directory of the CD and double-click "Setup".